anoma/taiga/book/src/spec_halo2.md

 - custom private inputs

 #### Checks
-Each VP must perform some standard checks to make sure the note binding is correct:
+As opening of the notes are private parameters, to make sure that notes that the VP received indeed the ones that correspond to the public parameters, VP must check:
 2. input note nullifier integrity: for each `i ∈ {1, …, m}`, `nf_i = DeriveNullifier_nk(ρ, ψ, cm)`
 3. Output note commitment integrity: for each `i ∈ {1, …, n}`, `cm_i = NoteCommit(note, rcm_note)`

-TODO: explain why we need these checks

 All other constraints enforced by VP circuits are custom.

 Note: encrypted note integrity is checked in the action circuit (doesn't have to be here?)

 ### Action Circuit